Siege of Humaitá: Terrain

 The Chaco.
 On the opposite shore of the river began the Gran Chaco, a region so inhospitable it was never conquered by the Spanish Empire.
-Claimed by both Argentina and Paraguay, it was still uninhabited, except by the feared Toba people.
+Claimed by both Argentina and Paraguay, it was still uninhabited, except by the feared Toba people and other indigenous.
 The coastal region was almost impassible.
 Eventually, pressure of war obliged both sides to make quite extensive forays there; see below.

 Lack of appropriate experience

 The allies had no experience of fighting or manoeuvring in terrain such as just described.
 Open, mobile warfare was the preferred style in South America where wars were quick and decided through pitched battles.

 Both sides learned the folly of attack over open ground, the Paraguayans at the Battle of Tuyutí and the allies at Curupayty.
 Around Humaitá "there was a conglomeration of lagoons, marshes and patches of jungle connected by narrow strips of terra firma which the attacking side had to squeeze through on a narrow front": this conferred a huge advantage on the defence.